eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend.rst

 It provides the API necessary for starting and stopping monitorizations on a given domain or *Fast DDS* Discovery Server network, as well as the functions to extract statistics information about said monitorizations.

-*Fast DDS Statistics Backend* can monitor several DDS domains and *Fast DDS* Discovery Server network at the same time, notifying applications about changes in the network and arrival of new statistics data using two listeners which contain a set of callback that the application implements.
+*Fast DDS Statistics Backend* can monitor several DDS domains and *Fast DDS* Discovery Server networks at the same time, notifying applications about changes in the network and arrival of new statistics data using two listeners which contain a set of callbacks that the application implements.

 .. _statistics_backend_init: